Zeekr 7X: Features

-2026 model year
+Facelift (MY2026)

-The 2026 model year facelift was launched in October 2025.
-The update introduces slightly redesigned front and rear end styling with an updated architecture.The updated 7X is based on a 900V architecture that enables a charging time of 10 minutes from 10 to 80% state of charge.
-The top of the trim 103 kWh AWD Ultra model produces 795 hp and can accelerate from 0-100 km/h in 2.98 seconds.
-The 103 kWh RWD Max model has the longest range of 802 km (CLTC).
-Both models comes with a 103 kWh battery pack supplied by CATL.
+The 2026 model year facelift was launched in China on 28 October 2025.
+The update introduces slightly redesigned front and rear end styling with an updated powertrain.
+The front bumper has been modified to add air ducts at the outboard ends to serve as air curtains to reduce drag, and the lighting cluster now includes teal autonomous driving indicator lights, while the rear sees the license plate relocated from the rear bumper to the tailgate.
+The updated 7X long-range variants are now based on a 900 V architecture that enables a charging time of 10 minutes from 10 to 80% state of charge.
+The top of the line 103 kWh AWD Ultra model now produces 795 hp-metric and can accelerate from 0–100 km/h in 2.98 seconds.
+The 103 kWh RWD Max model has the longest range at 802 km (CLTC).